 These are for states to use in setting up managed care programs that would include people with disabilities.

-A CMS-funded website that provides technical assistance to states in developing, evaluating and maintaining HCBS waiver programs.
+This CMS-funded website provides technical assistance to states in developing, evaluating and maintaining HCBS waiver programs.

 |Health Reform Hub|